aurelia/dialog/doc/article/en-US/dialog-basics.md

 ## Styling The Dialog

 ### Overriding The Defaults
 The CSS classes for the dialog are hard-coded in `dialog-configuration.ts`.
-When you cofigure the dialog plugin via `config.useDefaults()` the following code code is executed.
+When you configure the dialog plugin via `config.useDefaults()` the following code code is executed.

 <code-listing>
   <source-code lang="ES 2015">